In this step-by-step tutorial,

 image using the map scale, and measure the distance by road between the

 two places.
-How big is Jupiter's Red Spot ?
+How big is Jupiter's Red Spot?
+Use the known

 diameter of Jupiter to calibrate your image.
 How big are Saturn's

-Martian Polar Ice Caps from NASA Project CERES, Measuring
+Dynamic Martian Polar Caps from the CERES Project, Measuring